SaundersEddie/javascript-selenium/README.md

 # Use

+Phase 1: Technically complete, the goal was to implement JS and Selenium 4.0 just to create simple tests outside of a BDD environment.
+The code will be going through a clean up over the next week or so, and I'll use it to make a base for a YouTube tutorial.

+Phase 2: In planning.

 # Future

 Wiki build out with documentation, as this is only in initial build that has not happened yet.